KleistLab/VASIL/README.md

 #### Collect required data from other pipelines

 #### SARS-CoV-2 genomic data
-To extract SARS-CoV-2 genomic data from GISAID or RKI, the tool covsonar can be used: https://github.com/rki-mf1/covsonar
+To extract SARS-CoV-2 genomic data from [GISAID](https://gisaid.org/) or [RKI](https://github.com/robert-koch-institut/SARS-CoV-2-Sequenzdaten_aus_Deutschland/), the covsonar tool can be used: https://github.com/rki-mf1/covsonar

 The usage of covsonar after installing and building the database is the following: